rlakenvelt/etrel-session-exporter/README.md

-# OCPP Session Exporter
+# Etrel Session Exporter

-This application allows you to export OCPP charging session data to Excel files based on a date range selection.
+This application allows you to export Etrel charging session data to Excel files based on a date range selection.

 ## Project Structure
 - `frontend/`: Angular frontend application